uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 Add a Link to a Course Unit
 =========================================

-You can add a link to a course unit in an HTML component.

 #.
 Obtain the unit identifier of the unit you're linking to.
 To do this, open
    the unit page in Studio, and copy the unit ID from the **Unit Identifier** field under **Unit Location** in the right pane.

    .. image:: ../../../shared/building_and_running_chapters/Images/UnitIdentifier.png
-    :alt: Image of the unit page with the unit identifier circled
+    :alt: An image of the unit page with the unit identifier circled.
+    :width: 600

 #.
 Open the HTML component where you want to add the link.